What is Round It Up?

 Both KUB and CAC undergo annual financial audits, providing assurance that all donations to Round It Up are appropriately accounted for.

 Why did KUB decide to automatically enroll customers in Round It Up instead of waiting for customers to sign up?

-We wanted to be able to provide as much support as possible for weatherization and energy education in our community.
+KUB wanted to be able to provide as much support as possible for weatherization and energy education in our community.
 Research into similar programs at other utilities showed that the most effective ones started by automatically enrolling all customers but allowing them to stop participating at any time.
-Programs that take that approach have significantly higher participation rates [1 to 5 percent for opt-in, compared to 50 to 80 percent for opt-out] -even after allowing for customers who choose not to participate.
-KUB offers several easy ways customers can let us know they don’t want to participate in Round It Up, and even allowed customers several months to opt out before the program began in May 2015.
-In addition, customers who opt out after May 1, 2015, will receive refunds of any contributions they have made to Round It Up for a period of up to 12 months.
+Programs that take that approach have significantly higher participation rates—even after allowing for customers who choose not to participate.
+KUB offers several easy ways customers can unenroll from Round it Up participation.
+In addition, customers who decide to opt out can receive refunds of any contributions they have made to Round It Up for a period of up to 12 months.